UtrechtUniversity/awesome-utrecht-university/README.md

 ### What is an Awesome list?

 "Awesome lists" are curated lists of awesome stuff.
 The lists are very popular in the field of open source development (see https://github.com/sindresorhus/awesome).
 Read ["The awesome manifesto"](https://github.com/sindresorhus/awesome/blob/main/awesome.md) for more information about awesome lists.
-We encourage other universities to also implement awesome lists for their research.
-If you need help getting started please don't hesitate to reach out to us.

 ### Initial project collection

 The initial collection of projects was made based on the collected repositories from the SWORDS-UU project (more information follows soon).
 Repositories were considered when they have a license and 25 stars or fulfill 4/5 FAIR criteria.

+### Implementing Awesome lists for your university

+We encourage other universities to also implement awesome lists for their research.
+You can fork this repository as a starting point.
+Having such a list is a useful resource to showcase good projects that have been conducted or are still ongoing and helps promoting the open science approach.
+If you need help getting started please don't hesitate to reach out to us.
+We will gladly assist you.

 ## Contact